skypjack/entt/README.md

 ### Runtime components

-Defining components at runtime is useful to support plugins and mods in general.
+Defining components at runtime is useful to support plugin systems and mods in general.
 However, it seems impossible with a tool designed around a bunch of templates.
 Indeed it's not that difficult.<br/>
 Of course, some features cannot be easily exported into a runtime environment.
 As an example, sorting a group of components defined at runtime isn't for free if compared to most of the other operations.
 However, the basic